 Australia really is one of the sunniest continents on earth8.
 It makes for great days at the beach.
 It explains why thongs are our go-to footwear for summer.
 And it also means a washing line is a lot cheaper, and a more eco-friendly option, than a clothes dryer.

-And when the time comes to upgrade your laundry appliances, be sure to check out the Energy Rating Label that is stuck to the front of the machine.
-The more stars it has, the more energy efficient the appliance11, giving you a quick visual cue as to how much power it may consume.
+And when the time comes to upgrade your laundry appliances11, be sure to check out the Energy Rating Label that is stuck to the front of the machine.
+The more stars it has, the more energy efficient the appliance, giving you a quick visual cue as to how much power it may consume.

 There are also numerous sites which allow you to calculate the running costs of appliances in the ERL program12.
 So be sure to plan ahead to save money and reduce your electricity bill in the future.